ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-2-0-for-woocommerce/mapi-wc---customizations.md

 grand_parent: Woocommerce
 ---

 # MAPI-WC - Customizations
 This section contains a set of examples of how you can code with the module on your own.
 Much of the codebase is modular which means that you practically can use the same hooks as we do.
-Please be aware of the fact that our module follows a lot of standard practices, so some things may not be supported or compatible with your platform **if** you have own customizations.
+Please be aware of the fact that our module follows a lot of standard practices, so some things may not be supported or compatible with your platform **if** you have own customizations.SP

 The methods and examples on this page is not actually supported by Resurs and reside here only to be initial examples of other ways of